Manage migration batches

-You can use the Migration dashboard in the Office 365 Exchange admin center (EAC) to manage mailbox migration to Office 365 using a cutover or staged Exchange migration.
-You can also use the Migration dashboard to migrate the contents of users' mailboxes from an on-premises IMAP server to existing Office 365 mailboxes.
+You can use the Migration dashboard in the Microsoft 365 or Office 365 Exchange admin center (EAC) to manage mailbox migration to Microsoft 365 or Office 365 using a cutover or staged Exchange migration.
+You can also use the Migration dashboard to migrate the contents of users' mailboxes from an on-premises IMAP server, or the contents of G Suite users' mailboxes, calendars, and contacts to existing Microsoft 365 or Office 365 mailboxes.
 The Migration dashboard displays statistics about the overall migration in addition to statistics about a specific migration batch.
 You can create, start, stop, pause, and edit migration batches.

 The Migration dashboard